Part 3 - Exercise - a key piece of the weight loss puzzle

 Strength training helps preserve muscle during weight loss, boosts metabolism, lifts mood, and builds a strong, capable body.

-Weekly strengthening goal:
+My weekly strengthening goal:

 Incidental movement plan

-You can also move more in every hour of every day.
-Tick the options you could easily weave into your routine.
+You can move more in every hour of every day.

 Overcoming movement barriers

-My personal barriers to movement:
+My personal barrier to movement?